Customer area

 In particular:

-• PDM connects the PLM to CAD systems
+• the PDM connects the PLM to CAD systems

-• ERP uses the data for production and operational management
+• the ERP uses the data for production and operational management

-Integrated solutions like SolidRules (InCentro PDM + Desk PLM) enable continuity between technical data and business processes, eliminating information silos.
+Integrated solutions such as SolidRules (InCentro PDM + Desk PLM) make it possible to create continuity between technical data and business processes, eliminating information silos.

-Integrating PLM and CPQ makes it possible to connect commercial configuration with the technical product structure.
+Integrating PLM and CPQ makes it possible to connect commercial configuration with the technical structure of the product.

 The main benefits are:

-consistency between the offer and the producible product
+• consistency between the offer and what can actually be produced

 When CPQ, PDM, and PLM work in an integrated way, the entire business process becomes smoother and more reliable.

-In architectures like SolidRules, this integration is native, enabling full continuity between configuration, engineering, and production.
+In architectures such as SolidRules, this integration is native and enables full continuity between configuration, engineering, and production.

-Not adopting a PLM leads to several critical issues:
+Not adopting a PLM system leads to several critical issues:

 • loss or duplication of information